phucvu-nyu/bst236/docs/chapter_workflow/git.md

     The third command = step 1-->4 <br>
     The last command set the working directory to the folder example1618 that is newly created from the git clone command
 === "<5>"
-    Congratulation!
-You now can download the content of your GitHub to your computer.
-But whatif you want to make changes?
+    Congratulations!
+You now can download the content from your GitHub to your computer.
+But what if you want to make changes?
 Say fill out the README.md form, the fruit.txt file, and the first TWO questions in the animal.txt file.
 As you can see the content (color) of your working directory is no longer the same as your local repo and your remote repo!
     ![Commit local changes](workflow.assets/git_step_5.png)

 === "<6>"